Greek Organization Requirements

 Greek life at Kenyon has been an important part of the Kenyon experience since 1852.
-Greek organizations exist in a mutually beneficial relationship with Kenyon College by invitation of the College.
-Kenyon College recognizes the social opportunities provided by Greek-letter organizations and encourages activities that foster sound social development.
-Fraternities, sororities, and societies embrace and uphold the expectations for responsible student conduct, following the stated guidelines and policies which govern all Kenyon College students.
+Greek organizations exist in a mutually beneficial relationship with Kenyon by invitation of the College.
+Kenyon recognizes the social opportunities provided by Greek-letter organizations and encourages activities that foster sound social development.
+Fraternities, sororities and societies embrace and uphold the expectations for responsible student conduct, might be classified as affiliate organizations through the Office of Student Engagement, and follow the stated guidelines and policies which govern all Kenyon College students.
 At the same time, Greek organizations and their members are also expected to abide by all policies and guidelines of their inter/national organizations; the higher standard will take precedence.

 To be eligible for membership, students must have an earned 2.0 cumulative grade point average and may not be a first-semester college student (college credit obtained during high school not included).
 Greek organizations and members are also expected to abide by all policies and guidelines of their inter/national organizations.